Kanye West Drops New Music, ‘Banned’ From Oscars After-Parties

 Kanye West is officially back with his first track since his hospitalization in November last year, according to CNN.
 The “Famous” rapper dropped a 17-minute long new song on his SoundCloud account on Tuesday morning.

-“Bed,” which serves as an extended (very extended) version of J. Holiday’s 2007 song of the same name, was recorded in collaboration with Kanye West and fellow rapper The-Dream.
+“Bed,” which serves as an extended (very extended) version of J. Holiday’s 2007 song of the same name, was recorded as a collaboration between Kanye West and fellow rapper, The-Dream.

 Listen to “Bed Yeezy Season 5” by Kanye West & The Dream below:https://t.co/yWgwcum4AF